What is Nutritional Yeast?

 Vitamin B12:

-If you follow a plant-based diet or a fully vegan diet, then there will be a deficiency of Vitamin B12 in your bloodstream.
+If you follow a plant-based or fully vegan diet, then there will be a deficiency of Vitamin B12 in your bloodstream.
 Nutritional yeast combined with other food items can fulfill your requirements for Vitamin B12 with just two tablespoons.

 Protein: